santimars/Tell_me_about_yourself/README.md

 # Objetive

 This repository aims to be able to learn how to use the tools that Github allows us to use.
+To participate in this repository you must first open a fork where you can edit and add only the following options.